 political aspects.
 At least it reinforced the belief: if it is not

+mandatory, it will be skipped - period.
 In technical terms, we were quite good: we

 had introduced PMD as an IDE-plugin, so every developer was able to